metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 We may consider adding support for HTTP credentials and TLS settings in the future but it's outside the scope of this proposal.

+As part of this proposal, the DataImage attachment will happen after the next reboot because many hardwares need a reboot for attaching an image.
+For example, Dell iDrac usually operates in terms of tasks, so once we create a task to attach a virtual media, it will wait for the next reboot.
+But we may add such an option in the future, something like - `immediate: true`, to immediately attach the DataImage without waiting for reboot, for compatible hardware.

 **Note** : As part of this proposal, the dataImage will be attached after the node has been Provisioned or ExternallyProvisioned.